CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/primitives/iiinb/issuess_iiinb.md

 ---

-# ⭐ Why this architecture matters
+# ⭐ Why This Architecture Matters

-Because the testbench is not testing “your implementation.”
+The testbench is not testing “your implementation.”
 It is testing **this architecture**.

 Every failure you’ve seen is because iiinb.py is not yet aligned with this architecture.